youshamahmood96/job-interview-prep/Tree/ReadMe.md

 Tree is different from other data structures, as they are **non-linear**.
 Other data strcutures, like arrays, lists, stack, queues etc have one dimensional data formation.

+*linear data structures are those who only have one level and can be traversed in one single pass* <br>
+*non-linear data structures are multi-levelled and cannot be traversed in one single pass*

 # Terminologies

 - **Root**: The topmost node in a tree.Also known as **Key**